docker/docker-bench-security/CONTRIBUTING.md

 └── 6_docker_security_operations.sh
 ```

-To modify the Docker Bench for Security you should first clone the repository, make your changes, and then sign off on your commits.
+To modify the Docker Bench for Security you should first clone the repository, make your changes, check your code with `shellcheck`, `checkbashisms` or similar tools, and then sign off on your commits.
 After that feel free to send us a pull-request with the changes.

 While this tool is inspired in the CIS Docker 1.6 Benchmark, feel free to add new tests.
 We will try to turn dockerbench.com into a list of good community benchmarks for both security and performance, and we would love community contributions.